National and regional identity in Spain: Ceuta and Melilla

 Ceuta and Melilla are port cities, Spanish enclaves on the coast of North Africa.
 Their incorporation within Spain is disputed by Morocco.
 Their population contains a large element of Moroccan and Muslim origin, who speak North African languages.

 Ceuta was under Portuguese rule from the 15th century, and was transferred to Spain in the 17th century.
 Melilla was occupied by Spain in 1497, and was repeatedly besieged by Moroccan forces thereafter.
-Ceuta was attached to the Province of Cadiz and Melilla to the Province of Málaga until 1995, when their Statutes of Autonomy came into force.
+Ceuta was attached to the Province of Cádiz and Melilla to the Province of Málaga until 1995, when their Statutes of Autonomy came into force.
 Retained by Spain when the rest of Spanish Morocco received independence in 1956, the territories are claimed by Morocco.
 Many residents of Moroccan origin, however, are reported to prefer that the territories remain within Spain.

 The official language is Spanish, but the two cities have been described as “laboratories of multilingualism”.
 Around 40% of the population is of Moroccan (Arab and Berber) origin and speaks Darija Arabic in Ceuta, and Riffian Berber in Melilla.

 Ceuta and Melilla are historically military strongholds and fishing ports with the status of free ports.
 They are outside the European VAT and customs union systems, and have a special low-tax regime.
 The economy of Ceuta is still centred on its port and on developing industrial and retail sectors.
 Melilla's economy is dominated by fishing and by cross-border trade with Morocco.

 The cities have the status of autonomous cities and are each governed by a Mayor-President and an elected assembly (Council of Government).
 Both have left-wing regionalist parties: in the 2015 elections to the respective 25-seat Councils, the Caballas Coalition in Ceuta won 4 seats with 13% of the vote, and the Coalition for Melilla won 7 seats with 26% of the vote.
 These two parties collaborate in a "regionalist front" in the national parliament to press the claims of the two cities.

 Since 2010, Ceuta and Melilla have declared the Muslim holiday of Eid al-Adha or Feast of the Sacrifice, as an official public holiday.
 It is the first time a non-Christian religious festival has been officially celebrated in Spain since the Reconquista.